Skip to main content

 Quick answer

-The six Cursor alternatives worth considering in 2026: Bodega One (local-first, $79 one-time), Continue.dev (free VS Code extension, BYOK), Windsurf (cloud IDE, now Cognition-owned), Kilo Code (free extension with stacking cloud fees), Void Editor (open-source VS Code fork), and GitHub Copilot (plugin, $10-$39/mo).
-For most developers who want off Cursor: Continue.dev if you are staying in VS Code, Bodega One if you want a standalone IDE with no subscription.
+The six Cursor alternatives worth considering in 2026: Bodega One Code (local-first, free for personal use), Continue.dev (free VS Code extension, BYOK), Windsurf (cloud IDE, now Cognition-owned), Kilo Code (free extension with stacking cloud fees), Void Editor (open-source VS Code fork), and GitHub Copilot (plugin, $10-$39/mo).
+For most developers who want off Cursor: Continue.dev if you are staying in VS Code, Bodega One Code if you want a standalone IDE with no subscription.

 Cursor is the market-leading AI IDE.
 The app is polished, the agents work, and there are real reasons it hit a $29B valuation.
-But by April 2026 the reasons to look for a Cursor alternative have stacked up: two patched CVEs in 2025, a credit-burn pricing model that landed with a public apology, negative 30% gross margins, and a new Bugbot add-on at $40 per user per month on top of the existing $20-$200/mo subscription.
-Cursor's own CEO told Fortune in March 2026 that “the IDE isn't the right form factor anymore.”
-Take him at his word.
+But by April 2026 the reasons to look for a Cursor alternative have stacked up: two patched CVEs in 2025, a credit-burn pricing model that landed with a public apology, negative 30% gross margins, and Bugbot, which moved from a separate $40/user/month add-on to usage-based metering inside the Individual tier in May 2026, stacking a metered PR-review line item on top of the existing $20-$200/mo subscription.
+In Cursor 3 (April 2026) and CEO Michael Truell's “Third Era of AI Software Development” essay (February 26, 2026), Cursor itself demoted the IDE to a fallback, making agent management the primary surface.
+Cursor is moving past the IDE.

 This guide walks through the six alternatives we would actually recommend, who each one is for, and where we think Cursor still wins.
 We are opinionated.
 If you want a neutral comparison, Google has fifty of them.